gitlabhq/gitlabhq/doc/administration/geo/replication/database.md

     for more information.

-1. Save the file and reconfigure GitLab for the database listen changes and the replication slot changes to be applied.
+1. Save the file and reconfigure GitLab for the database listen changes and the replication slot changes to be applied:

     ```bash
     gitlab-ctl reconfigure